teagansim/graphics-projects/GraphicsProjects/ObjectCreation/About.md

 ## What this is
 In this project a basic object is drawn using simple shapes in OpenGL.
 I chose to draw a hammer, based on a hammer model in Final Fantasy 14, one of my favorite games.
 This model mirrors the shape of the hammer, which is a rather simple design.
 There is no lighting in this scene, using flat colors on the object instead.
 I chose to use colors reminiscent of ace pride.
 The end result is a very simple object, but not a bad result for a first attempt.

 To run these projects, copy all files (except for the About.md) from the project folder to the downloaded GraphicsTemplateCode.
 Replace any files if prompted.
-Open the solution, build, and run as normal.
+Open the solution, build (or rebuild with "Rebuild Solution", as necessary), and run as normal.

 ## Pictures